alexeilebedev/openacr/txt/04-command-lines.md

 because it's clear at the syntax level, without knowing what the command expects, that `value` is a value and not a stand-alone option or a positional argument.

-All tools accept standard options -verbose, -help, -debug Verbosity is cumulative, each child process inherits a lower verbosity level; it's a form of tracing.
+All tools accept standard options -verbose, -help, -debug.
+Verbosity is cumulative, each subprocess process inherits a lower verbosity level; it's a form of tracing.
 Running a process with -v -v will execute most immediate subprocesses with -v.
-The command line of any tool is represented by ctype in the command namespace.
+The command line of any tool is represented by a ctype in the command namespace.
 Try this:

     acr ctype:cmdline.acr -t

-## Bash Command Completion
+### Bash Command Completion

 To configure completion of all commands, do